-A second compensation considered in this work aims at solving the issue of the coupling between the platform motions and the rotor dynamics leading to non-damped oscillations of the systems.
-This phenomenon can be even amplified when the bottom-fixed pitch control is considered for a floating wind turbine.
+A second compensation considered in this work aims at solving the issue of the coupling between the platform motions and the rotor dynamics, leading to non-damped oscillations of the systems.
+This phenomenon can even be amplified when the bottom-fixed pitch control is considered for a floating wind turbine.
 The issue comes from the fact that in above-rated wind speed, the blade pitch regulates the speed by increasing the angle of attack to feather.
-For a FOWT, when the platform has a forward motion, the rotor experiences an increasing wind speed.
-It means an increasing aerodynamic torque which tends to accelerate the rotor.
+For an FOWT, when the platform has a forward motion, the rotor experiences an increasing wind speed; this means an increasing aerodynamic torque, which tends to accelerate the rotor.
 Consequently, the blade pitch control increases the angle of attack to feather and, hence, reduces the aerodynamic torque and regulates the rotor speed.
-However, it also reduces the rotor thrust that induces a further forward motion.
+However, it also reduces the rotor thrust, which induces a further forward motion.
 So the blade pitch control amplifies the original forward motion of the platform because the floating platform surge and pitch natural frequencies are in the bandwidth of the blade pitch controller.

 Solutions exist to avoid this phenomenon.
-The first one and the most common in literature is to reduce the blade pitch control proportional and integral gains in order to reduce its bandwidth and exclude the platform pitch and surge natural frequencies (Jonkman et al., 2008; Larsen et al., 2007).
-However, this solution does not completely solve the problem and, moreover, the price to pay is to have a less reactive blade pitch control that allows important over-speeds of the rotor.
+The first one and the most common in the literature is to reduce the blade pitch control proportional and integral gains in order to reduce its bandwidth and to exclude the platform pitch and surge natural frequencies (Jonkman et al., 2008; Larsen et al., 2007).
+However, this solution does not completely solve the problem, and, moreover, it results in having a less reactive blade pitch control that allows important overspeeds of the rotor.
 Alternative methods use additional sensing, such as nacelle fore-aft acceleration measurements or platform gyroscopes, to improve the performance of the pitch controller.
-In (Abbas et al., 2022), authors introduce a correction of the blade pitch control proportional to the platform pitch velocity in order to decouple the rotor dynamics from the platform pitch motions.
-An explicit form for the compensating parameter is proposed to obtain this decoupling, considering the first order linear expression of the rotor dynamics variation with respect to the platform pitch.
+In Abbas et al. (2022), the authors introduce a correction of the blade pitch control proportional to the platform pitch velocity in order to decouple the rotor dynamics from the platform pitch motions.
+An explicit form for the compensating parameter is proposed to obtain this decoupling, considering the first-order linear expression of the rotor dynamics variation with respect to the platform pitch.
 Here, we also propose a correction of the blade pitch control proportional to the platform pitch velocity.
-However, differently from (Abbas et al., 2022), we propose to take advantage of the coupling between platform dynamics and rotor dynamics in order to define an explicit value of the platform pitch damping, obtained by compensating the blade pitch.
-The two strategies arrive to different expressions of the proportional coefficients.
+However, differently from Abbas et al. (2022), we propose to take advantage of the coupling between platform dynamics and rotor dynamics in order to define an explicit value of the platform pitch damping, obtained by compensating for the blade pitch.
+The two strategies arrive at different expressions of the proportional coefficients.
 This difference leads to coefficients with opposite signs.

-The control strategy proposed in this work shares some similarities to the ones introduced in (Lackner et al., 2009) and (Lenfest et al., 2020).
-In (Lenfest et al., 2020) the platform pitch damping and the compensation parameter are investigated with a purely numerical approach.
-Here, we propose a mathematical frame and an explicit formulation for the compensation parameter related to this damping which depends on the system properties.
-As introduced in (Lackner et al., 2009), we also use the platform pitch velocity to adjust the rated speed set-point in order to reduce platform motions.
-The rated generator speed is no longer a constant value but a function of the platform pitch velocity and the blade pitch is used to damp the floating platform pitch.
-However, differently from (Lackner et al., 2009), the ratio between proportional and integral gains of the correction can be considered different for the platform pitch motion and the rotor speed.
+The control strategy proposed in this work shares some similarities to the ones introduced in Lenfest et al. (2020) and Lackner (2009).
+In Lenfest et al. (2020), the platform pitch damping and the compensation parameter are investigated with a purely numerical approach.
+Here, we propose a mathematical frame and an explicit formulation for the compensation parameter related to this damping, which depends on the system properties.
+As introduced in Lackner (2009), we also use the platform pitch velocity to adjust the rated speed set point in order to reduce platform motions.
+The rated generator speed is no longer a constant value but a function of the platform pitch velocity, and the blade pitch is used to damp the floating platform pitch.
+However, differently from Lackner (2009), the ratio between proportional and integral gains of the correction can be considered different for the platform pitch motion and the rotor speed.